Gunfire in Guinea-Bissau capital prompts coup fears | DW | 01.02.2022

 A Twitter post from an unverified account under Embalo's name, as well as his official Facebook page, were updated later on Tuesday to say that he was alright and that the situation is under control.

+In a video on Facebook, the president said that "many" members of the security forces had been killed in a "failed attack against democracy."

-The regional bloc ECOWAS and the African Union issued fast rebukes of the military.
+The regional bloc ECOWAS and the African Union issued swift rebukes of the military.

 "The President of the African Union Commission, Moussa Faki Mahamat, is following with grave concern the situation in Guinea-Bissau, consisting of an attempted coup against the country's government," the AU said in a statement.